-The ex-Tottenham and England manager is adamant that his former club has to keep hold of their Welsh star and add a few new players to make the top four next season
+Former England manager Glenn Hoddle believes it is imperative that former club Tottenham Hotspur keep hold of Welsh star Gareth Bale if they want to crack the top four next season.

 Bale had a sensational campaign last season as he truly came into his own with a series of dazzling performances and wonder-goals, prompting widespread speculation that he could move on to greener pastures at the end of it.